Are you ready to double your search traffic?

 Here are a few other reasons why you should deep link to your internal pages:

-Cyrus Shepard explained in a Moz post that Google gives fresh content a score based on the date it was published.
+Cyrus Shepard explained, in a Moz post, that Google gives fresh content a score based on the date that it was published.

-This freshness score can decay over time, and it’s also responsible for increasing the search rankings of the content.
-You’ll find that this increase in organic rankings may degrade as the content gets older.
+This freshness score can decay over time and it’s also responsible for increasing or decreasing the search ranking of the content.
+You’ll find that this increase in organic rankings may degrade, as the content gets older.

 ii).
 Make your internal pages indexable: If you consistently link to your internal pages, you’ll make it easier for search engine spiders to quickly find and index your landing pages.